Cyb10101/php-dev/docs/nginx-reverse-proxy.md

 ## VIRTUAL_HOST: Virtual host (your domain)

 Through the VIRTUAL_HOST variable the nginx reverse proxy knows which domain belongs to which Docker container.

-##### Variant A

-You can specify this domain directly without regular expressions.
-See variant A.

-##### Regular expression information

-We do recommend the use of regular expressions.

-The regular expression starts with a ~ and ends with a $$.
-So do not wonder why it's two dollars.

-If you have a DNS in between, you have the option to use multiple domains.
-For example, domain.vm & domain.vmd with different IP addresses.
-One goes to the local host, the other into a virtual machine.
-The possibilities are endless.

-##### Variant B

-For example, if you have a TYPO3 website, you could use variant B.
-With this you can use all subdomains if you have several websites in the project.

-##### Variant C + D

-But what if you have two Docker containers with the same domain?

-For example, you have a Symfony website domain.vm, but also a phpbb forum on forum.domain.vm.
-This means you create two directories with a docker-compose.yml for each project.

-You use variant C for the Symfony website, because domain.vm and www.domain.vm should be used.

-For the forum you use variant D, so you have forum.domain.vm.

-Finally, I can say that variant C or D is the better choice in most cases.
-But since every system is different, you can of course do what suits you.

-File docker-compose.yml:

 ## VIRTUAL_PROTO & VIRTUAL_PORT: SSL